Ballotage in Argentina

 In Argentina, presidential elections are conducted under the ballotage system.
 This system was added by the 1994 amendment to the Constitution of Argentina, as part of the negotiations between former president Raúl Alfonsín and president Carlos Menem.

 Most countries with a two-round system require a candidate to win at least 50 percent of the vote to win the presidency in a single round.
 In these cases, if no candidate reaches that threshold, a runoff is held between the top two candidates in the first round.
-In Argentina a candidate can win a first-round victory with at least 45 percent of the vote, or with at least 40 percent of the vote and at least 10 percentage points more than the runner-up.
+In Argentina a candidate can win a first-round victory with at least over 45 percent of the vote, or with at least 40 percent of the vote and at least more than 10 percentage points more than the runner-up.
 Lower-level Argentine districts, such as the city of Buenos Aires, use the conventional two-round voting system.